Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 With a song of the Rainbow Skirt and the Six Little Ones.

-The major chords chanted like falling rain,
+The major chords droned on like pouring rain,

 The minor chords whispered secrets,